noamteyssier/information/README.md

 ndarray-based information theory utilities.

 # About
-This is a crate to calculate information theory metrics with `ndarray`.
+This is a crate to calculate information theory metrics with [ndarray](https://docs.rs/ndarray).

 Check out the [docs](https://docs.rs/information) for usage and examples.

 # Functions